pythonph/meetup-starter-kit/README.md

 - [ ] **Agenda**

    If you're just starting your meetup group and don't have talk topics and speakers in mind yet, it's totally fine to organize a "meet and greet" first.

+   If you already have an idea for the the meetup topics and speakers, you can go ahead and invite those speakers you have in mind.

+   Otherwise, you can come up with an activity that doesn't require a speaker for your first meetup.

    A Python meetup group would be very much like any hobby meetup group where people meet and hangout for a common interest (e.g board games, lan parties etc.) except we talk about Python and related tech.

 That's it!
 Good luck!